cchurch/api-docs/source/includes/_api_action.md

 ```shell
 ```

 Used to turn off recording for 1 camera, all cameras, or all cameras in a specific layout.
-The result of this to the affected cameras will be that all 'operating_hours' schedules are removed, 'camera_on' is set to 0 (off), and 'video_capture_mode' is set back to 'event' (the default).
+The result of this to the affected cameras will be that all 'operating_hours' schedules are removed, 'camera_on' is set to 0 (off) and 'video_capture_mode' is set back to 'event' (the default).

 ### HTTP Request